ch3p4ll3/ESP-Intervallometer/README.md

 # ESP-DSLR-Trigger
-Trigger for DSLR cameras based on ESP-32
+An intervalometer based on an ESP32 for DSLR

 ## How it works
 This simple intervalometer is based on an esp-32.
 The client connects to the esp bluetooth and sends commands via bluetooth serial and the ESP will manage the shooting of your DSLR autonomously!